 Our common stock is currently listed for quotation in the Pink Sheets, a centralized quotation service maintained by OTC Markets Group, Inc. that collects and publishes market maker quotes for over-the-counter securities.
 Although our common stock is quoted in the Pink Sheets, a regular trading market for the securities may not be sustained in the future.
 Quotes for stocks listed in the Pink Sheets generally are not listed in the financial sections of newspapers and newspapers often devote very little coverage to stocks quoted solely in the pink sheets.
 Accordingly, prices for, and coverage of, securities quoted solely in the Pink Sheets may be difficult to obtain.
-In addition, stocks quoted solely in the Pink Sheets and a larger spread between the bid and ask prices than those listed on an exchange.
-All of these factors may cause holders of our common stock to be unable to reseult their securities at any price.
+In addition, stocks quoted solely in the Pink Sheets tend to have a limited number of market makers and a larger spread between the bid and ask prices than those listed on an exchange.
+All of these factors may cause holders of our common stock to be unable to resell their securities at any price.
 This limited trading also could decrease or eliminate our ability to raise additional funds through issuances of our securities.
 There is no market for the warrants and options that are currently issued and outstanding.